davidVillarreal03/Social-Network-API/README.md

 ## Usage

 User must run 'npm start' and open an application called 'Insomnia'.
-Watch this video link to see examples of routes being used.
+Watch this [video](https://youtu.be/_o_6gMxuZyA) to see examples of routes being used.

 ## Credits